One Sample is Enough to Make Conformal Prediction Robust: Experiments

 \parbold{Robust conformal risk control} We use the model from \citet{fischer2021scalable} on the CityScapes dataset \citep{Cordts2016Cityscapes} which is a scene segmentation task.
 We mask the regions where a target class (e.g. car) might be present.
 The error function is the false negative ratio (FNR) -- the portion of the pixels from the target class that is not masked.
 We take the $\exp(f(\vx))_y$ as the score of the class $y$, and we set the mask as $\sI[\exp(f(\vx))_y \ge 1 - \lambda]$.
 Note that here the classes could possibly overlap.
 We calibrate by finding a $\lambda$ that results in a FNR loss less than the user adjusted tolerable risk.
-So far this is the first result for smoothing-based robust conformal risk control.
-The process of robust risk control is similar to robust CP.
-We first smooth the image data (only for one sample), then we compute the $\lambda$ that results in $\lowerval_c[\alpha, \gB]$ risk.
+So far, this is the first result for smoothing-based robust conformal risk control.
+Similar to \method, we first smooth the image data (one sample), then we compute the $\lambda$ that results in $\lowerval_c[\alpha, \gB]$ risk.
 We report the results in \autoref{tab:risk}, and show an example in \autoref{fig:risk}. \looseness=-1

-\parbold{Limitation: Increased variance} As in \autoref{fig:randomness}, \method shows considerably more randomness in the prediction sets compared to BinCP.
+\parbold{Limitation: Increased variance} In \autoref{fig:randomness}, \method shows considerably more randomness in the prediction sets compared to BinCP.
 This is essentially due to the random definition of the prediction set and the score function -- the prediction set in \method is a function of the random variable $\vepsilon$.
 This randomness does not affect the final robust / vanilla coverage.